Protocol Revenue

 Figure 1 - Current and Proposed tokenomics pies

 One key difference is the removal of the minimum RPL stake requirement.
-Previously, this was the primary source of value capture for RPL, and RPL inflation rewards were used as an incentive for NOs to maintain at least the same level of RPL exposure that was initially required.
-With the proposed rework, RPL inflation to NOs is no longer required since NOs are free to choose any level of RPL exposure they are comfortable with, and RPL value capture instead comes directly from protocol revenue.
-By no longer rewarding NOs with RPL (which is currently generated via inflation), the rate of inflation of the RPL token is also reduced which further supports its long-term value.
+Previously, this was the primary source of value capture for RPL, and RPL inflation rewards were used as an incentive for node operators to maintain at least the same level of RPL exposure that was initially required.
+With the proposed rework, RPL inflation to node operators is no longer required since node operators are free to choose any level of RPL exposure they are comfortable with, and RPL value capture instead comes directly from protocol revenue.
+RPL inflation to node operators will be kept for Saturn 1 to help smooth the transition (the rewards formula will be tweaked to eliminate the cliff by extending the minimum to 0% borrowed from the current 10%).
+With Saturn 2, we stop rewarding node operators with RPL from inflation and are thus able to reduce the rate of inflation of the RPL token from 5% to 1.5% (which supports its long-term value).

 Previously, Rocket Pool targeted a very narrow window of participants to support the protocol by forcing multiple requirements of the same individual: